cognitect/transit-js/README.md

 transit-js returns enhanced versions of the proposed ES6 map rather than JavaScript objects.

 Of course better semantics at the cost of performance is not much of an improvement. transit-js map and set implementations offer a performance profile that is in many cases greater than an order of magnitude faster than existing shims.
-In a number of cases transit-js maps and sets compare favorably even against native implementations to be found in more recent builds of V8, JavaScriptCore, and SpiderMonkey.
+In a number of cases transit-js maps and sets compare favorably even against the native implementations to be found in more recent builds of V8, JavaScriptCore, and SpiderMonkey.

-Caching in addition to the tuned adaptive map implementation means that under a number of JavaScript implementations (Node.js, Chrome 32, Opera 22, Internet Explorer 9/10/11), transit-js decoding can deliver performance comparable to `JSON.parse` while adding considerably more value.
+Finally, overall transit-js decoding can deliver performance comparable to `JSON.parse` under a number of JavaScript implementations (Node.js, Chrome 32, Opera 22, Internet Explorer 9/10/11) due to caching and the tuned map implementation.

 ## Usage